Friends of Lafayette-Pointer Park

 Open lawns and shaded corners for picnics, frisbee, and quiet afternoons.

 Wide stretches of grass and mature trees give the park room to breathe.
-Neighbors use them for after-school play, family picnics, and the occasional stroller meet-up.
+These public spaces are widely used for after-school play, family picnics, and the occasional stroller meet-up.

 Gardens & Gathering Spaces